hark130/Gamemaster_Guidance/README.md

 	[ ] 1.
 Print city information in a standardized format<br>
 	[ ] 2.
 Add a city section to the menu<br>

+12. Miscellaneous

+    [ ] 1.
+Don't print notes for characters if there are no notes<br>